in28minutes/deploy-spring-boot-to-azure/README.md

 This course would be a perfect first step as an introduction to Azure and the Cloud.

-You will learn about automating deployments with Azure Web Apps CLI and creating a continuous delivery pipeline with Azure Code Pipeline.
-You will learn how to Auto Scale applications based on load as well as deploy multiple instances behind a load balancer using Azure Web Apps.
+You will learn about automating deployments with Azure Web Apps and creating a continuous delivery pipeline with Azure DevOps.
+You will learn how to Auto Scale applications based on load as well as deploy multiple instances using Azure Web Apps.

-You will be using a number of Azure Services - EC2, S3, Azure CodePipeLine, Azure CodeBuild, SQS, IAM, CloudWatch.
+You will be using a number of Azure Services - Azure App Service, Azure Web Apps, Azure DevOps, Azure Database for MySQL Services.

 You will be using deploying a variety of projects to Azure (Azure).
 These projects are created with  React (Frontend Framework), Spring Boot (REST API Framework), Spring (Dependency Management), Spring Security (Authentication and Authorization - Basic and JWT), BootStrap (Styling Pages), Maven (dependencies management), Node (npm), Visual Studio Code (TypeScript IDE), Eclipse (Java IDE) and Tomcat Embedded Web Server.
 We will help you set up each one of these.